 In generalized target marketing, leads are built depending on locality.
 Businesses in US for example, created a USA consumer leads database while their counterparts in Australia put together Australian contact leads.
 The technique of reaching people in generalized target marketing is more a numbers game.
 People call people to sell a product/service.

-2017 is not going to be very different for technology enabled telemarketing.
-It will only get a lot more tech enabled.
-Use of IVR’s, virtual call centres and the likes will only become more acute.
+2020 is not going to be very different for technology-enabled telemarketing.
+It will only get a lot more tech-enabled.
+Use of IVR’s, virtual call centers and the likes will only become more acute.

 Internet Marries Telemarketing for Lead Generation

-2017 will see a fortified marriage of the internet and telemarketing.
-Increasing usage of smart phones coupled with affordable data plans will further make this marriage strong.
+2020 will see a fortified marriage of the internet and telemarketing.
+Increasing usage of smartphones coupled with affordable data plans will further make this marriage strong.

 Call Centres and Contact Centres Don the Scene

-All kinds of call centres came into existence.
-Inbound & outbound, in-house & outsourced, home based & virtual, small and large call centres.
-The emergence of call centres made telemarketing targeted.
+All kinds of call centers came into existence.
+Inbound & outbound, in-house & outsourced, home-based & virtual, small and large call centers.
+The emergence of call centers made telemarketing targeted.

-Use of the internet along with telemarketing eventually moved to real-time chats.
-This trend coined the contact centre approach.
+The use of the internet along with telemarketing eventually moved to real-time chats.
+This trend coined the contact center approach.

-2017 will see more of both as untapped countries are now being utilized for setting up offshore centres.
+2020 will see more of both as untapped countries are now being utilized for setting up offshore centers.

 CRM’s Fine Tune Tele Marketing